 See Survey, research or conservation licences for protected species for details of which animals this includes and how to apply for the correct licence to carry out your activity lawfully.

 You need to use a separate survey application form for:

-You must also report your action taken under these licences to Natural England following the guidance on the report form.
+You must return a report of action taken under these licences to Natural England following the guidance on the form page.

 Contact Natural England

 If you’re not sure if you need a licence, contact Natural England email@example.com to make sure you can carry out your activity without committing an offence.